 Abstract

 Many researchers hypothesize that climate change will lead to phenological mismatches with negative consequences for those interacting species and their ecological communities; yet, evidence documenting negative impacts on fitness is mixed.
 The most common ecological theory that underlies these studies is the Cushing match-mismatch hypothesis.
 It offers a testable, generally applicable hypothesis for predicting these consequences due to climate change.
-We argue that it remains unclear how much support there actually is for this hypothesis in the context of climate change, given that most studies do not provide strong tests of this hypothesis or define pre-climate change baselines in their study system.
-We outline strategies researchers can take to design their studies to more rigorously test this hypothesis.
-To accurately predict the magnitude and prevalence of these mismatches due to climate change, relating empirical observations to underlying mechanisms through hypothesis testing will be required.
+Here, we argue most studies do not provide strong tests of this hypothesis or define pre-climate change baselines in their study system, thus making it difficult to assess support for this major hypothesis in the context of climate change.
+To accurately predict the magnitude and prevalence of mismatches due to climate change, relating empirical observations to underlying mechanisms through hypothesis testing will be required.
+Adjusting study designs, however, can allow more rigorous tests of this hypothesis.
+We highlight how these approaches could rapidly advance mechanistic understanding and thus allow robust predictions of shifts with continuing climate change.

 Introduction

 Climate change is causing phenological shifts (i.e. changes in the timing of life history events) that vary across species in different functional groups and trophic levels (Thackeray et al. 2016; Ovaskainen et al. 2013; CaraDonna et al. 2014).
 Such species-specific variation in response to climate change has led to changes in the relative timing of key activities (phenological synchrony) among interacting species (Kharouba et al. 2018).
-These changes have caused fitness consequences (i.e. phenological mismatch) and have influenced ecosystem-level properties in some contexts (Post and Forchhammer 2008; Plard et al. 2014; Doiron et al. 2015; Burkle et al. 2013) but not others (Vatka et al. 2011; Burthe et al. 2012).
-While there have been theoretical (Bewick et al. 2016; Johansson et al. 2015) and empirical studies (REF) based in single systems, we still have no ability to predict the outcomes of shifts in phenological synchrony due to climate change.
+These changes have caused fitness consequences—often termed ‘phenological mismatch’—and have influenced ecosystem-level properties in some contexts (Post and Forchhammer 2008; Plard et al. 2014; Doiron et al. 2015; Burkle et al. 2013) but not others (Vatka et al. 2011; Burthe et al. 2012).
+Despite many theoretical (Bewick et al. 2016; Johansson et al. 2015) and empirical studies (REF) based in single systems, we still have no general ability to predict the outcomes of shifts in phenological synchrony due to climate change.

-Here, we argue that much of the difficulty in predicting the consequences of climate change-driven shifts in synchrony is the disconnect between ecological theory and current approaches in the trophic mismatch literature.
-Without an understanding of the mechanisms underlying the well-documented patterns in phenological shifts, our ability to make accurate predictions about species’ responses, and species’ interactions, to climate change will be limited (O’Connor et al. 2012; Chmura et al. 2018).
-We argue that methodological inconsistencies across studies and conceptual reasons make it difficult to test the relevant underlying ecological theory in the context of climate change.
-We focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis to consumer-resource interactions in this literature.
+Here, we argue that much of the difficulty in predicting the consequences of climate change-driven shifts in synchrony is due to the disconnect between ecological theory and current empirical approaches in the trophic mismatch literature.
+Without an understanding of the mechanisms underlying the well-documented patterns in phenological shifts, our ability to make accurate predictions about species’ responses, and species’ interactions, to climate change remains limited (O’Connor et al. 2012; Chmura et al. 2018).
+Currently methodological inconsistencies across studies and conceptual reasons make it difficult to test the relevant underlying ecological theory in the context of climate change.

+Here, we focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis to consumer-resource interactions in this literature.
 We show how advances could come from direct tests of the hypothesis and clear definitions of baselines and, when possible.
-Our aim is not to put forward additional hypotheses about the context in which changes in the relative timing of an interaction will lead to consequences for the consumer, which has been reviewed extensively elsewhere (REF), but rather to help guide the study of phenological mismatch.
+Our aim is not to put forward additional hypotheses about the context in which changes in the relative timing of an interaction will lead to consequences for the consumer, which has been reviewed extensively elsewhere (REF), but rather to help guide the study of phenological mismatch to… .